Recall (Come When Called) for Dogs

 💡 Key Training Tips

-Start in a boring, distraction-free environment
+Start in a boring, distraction-free room before moving to more challenging environments

-Never call your dog for something unpleasant
+Never call your dog for something unpleasant like baths, nail trims, or leaving the park

 ⚠️Common Mistakes to Avoid